-There are few interview questions more well-known yet difficult to answer than- "what do you see yourself doing in 10 years?”
-While this may be a tricky question- it is actually not too difficult to provide a strong answer once you know what is actually being asked.
-It is not uncommon for this question to be asked regarding fewer or more years than 10- such as five or 15.
+There are few interview questions more well-known yet difficult to answer than “what do you see yourself doing in 10 years?”
+While this may be a tricky question, it is actually not too difficult to provide a strong answer once you know what is actually being asked.

-When interviewers ask you about your future- they are trying to gauge how good an investment you would be if hired.
+When interviewers ask you about your future, they are trying to gauge how good an investment you would be if hired.
 Keep this in mind when you are trying to decide what the best answer will be.
-This is a complicated issue- so be sure to take the time to consider it before you enter the interview.
-That way- you can be totally prepared and can answer without hesitating.
+This is a complicated issue, so be sure to take the time to consider it before you enter the interview.
+That way, you can be totally prepared and can answer without hesitating.
 It’s a good idea to continue applying for other jobs while prepping responses to common interview questions like this one.
 Our Resume Builder makes resume writing easy.
 In just a few simple steps you can choose a resume template and create a professional resume for another job application.

-How to Answer the 'What Do You See Yourself Doing in 10 Years?'
-Interview Question
+How To Answer Where Do You See Yourself In 10 Years

-Have a Realistic Answer: One of the worst mistakes you can make when answering- "what do you see yourself doing in 10 years?” is give an unrealistic answer.
-While it is possible not to be ambitious enough- most candidates are accidentally too ambitious- describing something that will likely not be possible.
+One of the worst mistakes you can make when answering “what do you see yourself doing in 10 years?” is giving an unrealistic answer.
+While it is possible not to be ambitious enough, most candidates are accidentally too ambitious, describing something that will likely not be possible.
 This simply illustrates that you are inexperienced.
-Additionally- a company may not want to hire you simply because you would be expecting advancement when it would not be possible.
-Before the interview- research how long it usually takes for someone to get a promotion in this field and how advancement typically works.
-If you are interested in a particular position- know the path that is taken to reach it- so you will be informed when discussing it.
-If nothing else- this is an opportunity to demonstrate you are committed and serious about the job and experienced in this kind of work.
+Additionally, a company may not want to hire you simply because you would be expecting advancement when it would not be possible.
+Before the interview, research how long it usually takes for someone to get a promotion in this field and how advancement typically works.
+If you are interested in a particular position, know the path that is taken to reach it, so you will be informed when discussing it.
+If nothing else, this is an opportunity to demonstrate you are committed and serious about the job and experienced in this kind of work.

-Be Honest: Finally- do not try to tailor your answers to interview questions specifically to please the interviewer.
+Finally, do not try to tailor your answers to interview questions specifically to please the interviewer.
 You should give a genuine answer that will accurately represent your intentions.
-If you are hired- you may be able to get help advancing if the company knows where you are trying to go.
-It can be tempting to overemphasize how long you are intending to stay with this company in an effort to make you seem like a more appealing candidate- but this is also unwise.
-If you think you might not still be working in this position in 10 years- you should instead focus on what you hope to do in the meantime.
+If you are hired, you may be able to get help advancing if the company knows where you are trying to go.
+It can be tempting to overemphasize how long you are intending to stay with this company in an effort to make you seem like a more appealing candidate, but this is also unwise.
+If you think you might not still be working in this position in 10 years, you should instead focus on what you hope to do in the meantime.
 What sort of commitment will you have to the job while you are working there?
-Focus only on the positive and downplay the negative- instead of lying about it.
+Focus only on the positive and downplay the negative instead of lying about it.

 Learn more about this and other interview questions so you can be fully prepared for your job interview.